A school staffer searched the backpack of a Virginia 6-year-old before shooting. Now, the school will install metal detectors - KVIA

 The decision to install metal detectors was announced by Newport News School Board Chairperson Lisa R. Surles-Law in a press conference Thursday.

 The school board requested the metal detectors for Richneck immediately to get the students back in the building, Surles-Law said.
-The school has been closed since last Friday’s shooting.
+The school has been closed since the shooting.

 Gun was legally bought by child’s mom, officials say

-The teacher was shot in the chest, and was in stable condition, he said.
+The teacher was shot in the chest, and remains in stable condition, a spokesperson for the Riverside Regional Medical Center, where Zwerner is being treated, told CNN.

 The boy was under a temporary detention order and being evaluated at a hospital.
 School officials have not released the names of the child or the mother.